cl4es/cl4es.github.io/_posts/2021-02-23-Faster-Charset-Decoding.md

 {:toc}

-Recently I was doing some minor OpenJDK 17 improvements around how we turn `byte[]`s into `String`s - including [removing the StringCoding.Result struct](https://bugs.openjdk.java.net/browse/JDK-8259842) and [reducing overhead of some legacy `CharsetDecoder`s](https://bugs.openjdk.java.net/browse/JDK-8261418).
+Recently I was doing some minor OpenJDK improvements around how we turn `byte[]`s into `String`s - including [removing the StringCoding.Result struct](https://bugs.openjdk.java.net/browse/JDK-8259842) and [reducing overhead of some legacy `CharsetDecoder`s](https://bugs.openjdk.java.net/browse/JDK-8261418).

-When doing experiments in this area I stumbled upon a performance discrepancy: `new String(bytes, charset)` was often many times faster than creating the same `String` via an `InputStreamReader`.
+When experiments in this area I stumbled upon a performance discrepancy: `new String(bytes, charset)` is often many times faster than creating the same `String` via an `InputStreamReader`, much more than seemed reasonable at first glance.

 Analysing why and then optimizing as best I could led to some rather [significant improvements](https://github.com/openjdk/jdk/pull/2574).

 TL;DR: Reusing a couple of intrinsic methods implemented to support JEP 254: Compact Strings, we were able to speed up ASCII-compatible `CharsetDecoders` by up to 10x on microbenchmarks.
-These optimizations should land in OpenJDK 17.
+These optimizations should land in JDK 17.

 # Compact Strings